What is email security?

-Email can also often include sensitive data that is intended only for the recipient of an email message.
-Without email security, the sensitive information could be leaked to an unauthorized entity.
+- Email often includes sensitive data that's intended only for the recipient of an email message.
+Without email security, sensitive information could be leaked to an unauthorized entity.

-Authenticity of corporate email also highlights the importance of email security.
-If an unauthorized individual is able to send email that seemingly comes from a corporate email account, it could lead to fraud as part of a BEC attack.
+- The authenticity of corporate email also highlights the importance of email security.
+If an unauthorized individual can send an email that seemingly comes from a corporate email account, it could lead to fraud as part of a BEC attack.

 What are the benefits of email security for businesses?

-As most organizations continue to rely on email for business operations, email security technologies and best practices provide several critical benefits for business of all sizes, including the following:
+As most organizations continue to rely on email for business operations, email security technologies and best practices provide several critical benefits for businesses of all sizes, including the following: